smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/rest_api_thanosql_table_templates.md

 ## **`DELETE` /table_template/{table_template_name}**

-Use this method to delete table templates of a certain name.
+Use this method to delete table templates with the given name.
 If needed, it is also possible to delete only a specific version.

 === "Python"